-- Review and assimilate all of the existing design and data - Stress test and optimize the design through reviews, specific value engineering and trade-off studies - Reconfirm quantities and pricing - Initiate selected engineering deliverables to achieve nominally 25% engineering definition - o Formulate a GMP for the process plant and associated process supporting infrastructure - Submit a proposal and schedule to progress to the next phase - The Company continues to work closely with its financial advisor, Canaccord Genuity Corp, to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
+- Review and assimilate all of the existing design and data - Stress test and optimize the design through reviews, specific value engineering and trade-off studies - Reconfirm quantities and pricing - o Initiate selected engineering deliverables to achieve nominally 25% engineering definition - Formulate a GMP for the process plant and associated process supporting infrastructure - o Submit a proposal and schedule to progress to the next phase - In July 2019, the Cree Nation of Eastmain, the Grand Council of the Crees (Eeyou Istchee), the Cree Nation Government and the Company have signed an impact and benefit agreement, referred to as the Pikhuutaau Agreement, concerning the development and operation of the Rose Lithium-Tantalum Project in Eeyou Istchee. - The Company continues to work closely with its financial advisor, Canaccord Genuity Corp, to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
 Discussions with multiple potential partners are advancing and our goal is to finalize a transaction by the end of the fiscal year.
 Progress is being made on delivering commitments totaling \$341 million for a financing package to fund construction.